lindig/xs-shipyard/README.md

 Let's assume you want to build [xenopsd] from its sources on GitHub.

-On the host:
+On the host, do:

     git clone git://github.com/xapi-project/xenopsd.git
     IMG=xenserver-build-env:lindig
     docker run -i -t -v $PWD:/mnt $IMG

-Inside the container:
+Inside the container, do:

 The code is available under `/mnt`.